Identities and Education:

 - Language, education and identity

-- Evaluation and assessment - and what it means to be educated
+- Evaluation and assessment - and their impact on what it means to be educated

 The Local Organising Committee and the Executive Committee of CESE look forward to welcoming our Members and academic colleagues from across Europe and the world.
-We are sure that you will enjoy our intellectually intensive programme of plenary lectures, working groups and thematically-focused panels, as well as our lively social programme.
+We are sure that you will enjoy our intellectually intensive programme of lectures, working groups, panels and sessions, as well as our lively social programme.